SuperRayss/VoteCommands/README.md

 *Start a vote to kick a player: votekick / vote_kick [name / number]*

 *Start a vote to restart the run: voterestart / vote_restart*

+Disclaimer: Some documentation refers to a command that exist from another mod I've created which isn't public yet.
+I'll be making that one public in a bit.